The Holy See could be a bridge for UN climate negotiations

 The old way

-Last year's climate summit in Dubai saw more than 33,000 participants, by far the most in history.
+Last year's climate summit in Dubai saw about 86,000 participants,* by far the most in history.
 Yet six months later in Bonn, issues regarding the inclusivity of the negotiations persisted.
 The organizers of SB60 have been criticized for the lack of a virtual participation platform and for declining the visa applications of delegates from Africa and Asia.

 Negotiations continue to be derailed by statements and tactics intended to prevent meaningful progress.
 In the name of protecting national interests and the well-being of their citizens, some countries intentionally exploit loopholes in the mandates of work streams to hold the entire process hostage.
 At SB60, countries could not define the Mitigation Work Programme's mandate because some parties want it to be substantive, while others want a more procedural conclusion.